chrisbw3/gulp/README.md

 ### Visualization
 Results were visualized using Tableau.

+## What Questions Need Answered?
+ - What styles of beer are most popular?
+ - Are popular beers more sweet, bitter, or sour?
+ - Do consumers enjoy higher abv compared to lower abv?

 ## Cleaning & Preparing
 After loading the Beer_Profile_And_Ratings.csv into Excel, some initial adjustments were made.